kipparker/sunrise/README.md

 [API documentation](oas30.yaml)

 ## Special cases

 In the special cases where there is no sunrise or sunset, this API will still give a response.
 In the case of permanent darkness sunrise and sunset will both be at midday.
-In the case of permanent daylight sunrise will bet at 00:00 and sunset at 23:59:59.999999
+In the case of permanent daylight sunrise will be at 00:00 and sunset at 23:59:59.999999

 ## Running tests